codesharedot/dex-price/README.md

-# lto-network price
+# levolution price

-Gets the lto-network price with Python (from JSON).
+Gets the levolution price with Python (from JSON).

 https://pythonbasics.org